-The following Restructuring & Insolvency guidance note Produced in partnership with Carolyn Jones, consultant provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note produced in partnership with Carolyn Jones provides comprehensive and up to date legal information covering:

 This Practice Note considers the interaction between the statutory moratorium under Schedule B1 to the Insolvency Act 1986 (IA 1986), which prevents most creditor or third-party actions against an insolvent company in administration, and the right of a secured creditor to enforce its security over the company’s secured asset by appointing a fixed charge receiver.
 For an explanation of the moratorium which arises in administration, please see Practice Note: The moratorium in administration.